Connacht Senior Football Championship: Managers

 running of the team, including the training, team selection, and sourcing of players from the club championships.
 Their influence varies from county-to-county and is related to the individual county boards.
 From 2018, all inter-county head coaches must be Award 2 qualified.
 The manager is assisted by a team of two or three selectors and an extensive backroom team consisting of various coaches.
 Prior to the development of the concept of a manager in the 1970s, teams were usually managed by a team of selectors with one member acting as chairman.

-Top winners

-A golden background denotes years in which the Connacht champions also won the All-Ireland Championship.